Note: Syllabus as of August 26, 2024.

 The book reports should be about 5 pages in length, typed double spaced.
 It should contain not just a discussion of the major findings and arguments of the book, but also an analysis and critique of the quality of the book, the validity of its arguments, and its value to a reader.
 The book report should be written in your own words, rather than copying directly from the book or any other source.
 Direct quotes should be very few (or none), and must include in parentheses after the closing quote the author's last name, year, and page number of the quote.
 The oral report is shorter, of course, as you just hit the high points, remembering that you are “teaching” your peer group about something that they know nothing about.

 The Senate simulation occurs near the end of the course.
-You get to choose a real-life U.S. Senator whose role you would play.
+You get to choose a real-life U.S. Senator whose role you will play.
 Learn about them and their state and the issues that they care about.
-You would then write up a short bill on an issue that interests you and them, and that is generally ideologically consistent with their views.
+You will then write up a short bill on an issue that interests you and them, and that is generally ideologically consistent with their views.
 Over a two-week period, the class will teach itself in a sense, and you will each introduce your individual bills, take questions about them from other senators, make changes (amendments), and then vote on each bill.
 This is actually a very educational and enjoyable experience, so have fun!

 In order to be competitive in national scholarship competitions such as the Harry S. Truman, you are advised to take this Honors American Government course.
 AP credit in American Government does not adequately address the important political concerns that are addressed in this advanced course.

 The course delivery method is a face-to-face class, so you are expected to attend class whenever possible.
 If you do have to miss for any reason, send me an e-mail indicating when you are missing, and why you have to miss.
 Then, review the material we will be covering in class by going to my class Website, whose address is near the top of the first page of this syllabus.
 To receive attendance credit for attending that class, send me another e-mail indicating that you have reviewed the class lecture, ask any question about the lecture that you wish, make any comment about it, or just say that you have read and understood the lecture.
 While class attendance does not officially affect your course grade, it is still important to attend class whenever you can, since unexcused absences harm a person’s reputation.
 However, universities today are placing a priority on the health and safety of their students and staff, so if you are feeling ill, coughing, sneezing, whatever, do not come to class.
 You can follow what went on in class by going to my webpage at: https://sds17.pspa.msstate.edu/classes/honor/updates.html.
 Given the stress of our modern society, you may even desire to take a mental health day.
-Even I had to miss one class two years ago due to health concerns.
+Even I had to miss one class a few years ago due to health concerns.

 UNIVERSITY POLICIES: